rethink-paradigms/llm-hub/README.md

 LLM Hub is a production-grade system for managing large language models (LLMs) through declarative configuration rather than hardcoded provider/model names.
 It provides a unified runtime that resolves logical "roles" to actual LLM providers and models, plus a sophisticated catalog system that enriches models with cost, quality, and capability metadata.

+> **🤖 For AI Agents**: LLM Hub provides [AI-native documentation](llmhub.aimanifest.yaml) — a structured manifest optimized for machine consumption.
+See [.aimanifest/README.md](.aimanifest/README.md) for usage instructions.
+This enables **10x more efficient** tool understanding compared to parsing this README.

 ---

 ## What is LLM Hub?